As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Because any abnormal lump found on a dog could be cancer, every lump should be tested as soon as it is found.
 Your veterinarian will perform either a fine needle aspirate or a biopsy of the mass to determine what it is.
 A fine needle aspirate can typically be performed without sedation at an office visit and involves aspirating some cells from the mass and examining them under a microscope.

-The cost of surgical removal of a cyst will vary depending on the dog’s age, size, and health, as well as the size, type, and location of the cyst.
+The cost of surgical removal will vary depending on the dog’s age, size, and health, as well as the size, type, and location.
 Costs for surgical removal with histopathology and medications may range from $300-$1000.

 Cysts are typically a result of injury or irritation to the area of the skin where they develop.
 Chronic skin infection blocked ducts of glands and repeated rubbing, or pressure on an area may all be the underlying culprit.
 Dermoid cysts are an exception to this as they are believed to be genetically linked and form when the puppy is a fetus.